History of Roman Empire for Dummies from Dummy

 Conclusion

 Now, you will ask me.
-You do not do any political/social research on Roman Empire.
+You do not do any political/social research on the Roman Empire.
 You focus on Slavs and their surroundings.
 Why start now?

 Philotheus of Pskov (hegumen) formulated the following prophecy during that time: Moscow, third Rome.
 The Forth shall never come.